jgm/doctemplates/README.md

 - `length`:  Returns the length of the value:  number of characters for a textual value, number of elements for a map or array.

+- `reverse`:  Reverses a textual value or array, and has no effect on other values.

+- `alpha`:  Converts a textual value that can be read as an integer into a lowercase alphabetic character `a..z` (mod 26), and has no effect on other values.
+This can be used to get lettered enumeration from array indices.
+To get uppercase letters, chain with `uppercase`.